-DOE students in grades K-3 who are enrolled on the audited register as of October 31, 2020 residing inside of the school's nearby area.
+DOE students in grades K-3 who are enrolled on the audited register as of October 31, 2021, residing inside of the school's nearby area, by racial/ethnic subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander, and White.

-The school's nearby is calculated as the median of students' distances from the school address in mile, based on students enrolled in the school on the audited register as of October 31, 2020.
+The school's nearby area is calculated as the median of students' distances from the school address in miles, based on students enrolled in the school on the audited register as of October 31, 2021.